Alternate Title The Dog Ate It

 Ma raised the egg up in the air and swished it in a circle.
 Ben watched her every move, Jemma just watched Ben.
 She turned and tapped it on the fence piece that connected the two posts.
 Then with a flourish she cracked it open on the sidewalk.

-All three leaned over it.
+All three of their heads met over the egg.
 Ma held her hand out and pressed the children back, “Don’t make any shade for it.
 We want it to cook.”

 Nothing happened at first.
 As they watched, the clear part of the egg began to turn white.